John Pozzobon: Pozzobon's death and the continuation of his work

 On 15 June 1985, John offers his life in the Sanctuary for the flourishing of the Rosary Campaign.
 On the morning of 27 June 1985, Deacon John Pozzobon is deadly hit by a truck in the middle of a thick fog in Santa Maria while on his way to the Shrine of Our Lady of Schoenstatt to attend Mass, as he did every day.

 The Pilgrim Mother Campaign, according to the wishes of Pozzobon, continues to flourish.
 It is now present in over 100 countries worldwide, in the six continents.
 Even in Antarctica there is a statue of Our Lady of Schoenstatt, in a scientific research station.

 Pozzobon traveled more than 87,000 miles with the image of the Pilgrim Mother of Schoenstatt in his almost 40 years of apostolate.

 Recent data from the Campaign secretariat in Brazil indicates that today only in this country there are almost two and a half million families receiving the pilgrim image of the Mother Thrice Admirable, what represents one in every seven Brazilian Catholics.

-Canonization process
+Beatification process

-His canonization process was opened in 1994 in the diocese of Santa Maria.
+His beatification process was opened in 1994 in the diocese of Santa Maria.
 In May 2009 the diocesan phase has been completed and the case was sent to the Congregation for the Causes of Saints in Rome.

-Its Roman phase began on 3 June 2009, just a week after the arrival of the more than 10,800 documents instructing the cause, which surprised its postulators, who expected a much longer await, between three months and one year for the reception of the case at the Vatican.
-Since then, John Pozzobon can be called "Servant of God".
+The Roman phase of the process began on 3 June 2009, just a week after the arrival of the more than 10,800 documents instructing the cause, which surprised its postulators, who expected a much longer await, between three months and one year for the reception of the case at the Vatican.
+Since then, John Pozzobon was called a Servant of God.
 On 20 June 2025 he was declared venerable by Pope Leon XIV.